Alexandru101/Cpp-Projects/CGPA Calculator/readme.md

 }
 ```

-## Step 7
+## Step 7: GPA Calculation Logic
-Looping through the vector and applying the formulat explained from above, once we are finished with the loop we return the calculated gpa.
+- Looping through the vector and applying the formulat explained from above, once we are finished with the loop we return the calculated gpa.
 ```
 double calculateGPA(const std::vector <coursesData>& struct_list) {
 	double totalGradePoints = 0.0;